-Dr. Mark Jacobson's specialties are hand surgery and orthopedics/orthopedic surgery.
-Clinical interests for Dr. Jacobson include hip replacement, knee replacement, and tendon repair.
-He accepts Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
-He welcomes new patients.
-Dr. Jacobson's education and training includes medical school at the University of Southern California (USC), Keck School of Medicine and residency at Montefiore Medical Center and a hospital affiliated with Albert Einstein College of Medicine.
-He has received the distinction of San Diego Super Doctors.
+Dr. Mark Jacobson is a specialist in hand surgery and orthopedics/orthopedic surgery.
+Dr. Jacobson's clinical interests include hip replacement, knee replacement, and tendon repair.
+He accepts Anthem, Blue Cross/Blue Shield, Coventry, and more.
+After attending the University of Southern California (USC), Keck School of Medicine, he completed his residency training at Montefiore Medical Center and a hospital affiliated with Albert Einstein College of Medicine.
+He has received professional recognition including the following: San Diego Super Doctors.
 Dr. Jacobson speaks Spanish.
 He is affiliated with Scripps Mercy Hospital and Sharp HealthCare.
 He is open to new patients.

 Clinical interests: Tendon Repair, Reconstructive Surgery, Surgical Repair, Carpal Tunnel Syndrome, Nerve Problems, ...
 (Read more)

 Dr. David Burnikel is a specialist in orthopedics/orthopedic surgery.
 His clinical interests include knee replacement, arthroscopic surgery, and hip surgery.
 He is affiliated with Scripps Mercy Hospital and Sharp HealthCare.
 Dr. Burnikel attended medical school at Temple University School of Medicine.
 He trained at Ochsner Medical Center for residency.
 He accepts Anthem, Blue Cross/Blue Shield, Coventry, and more.
 Dr. Burnikel welcomes new patients.